 Considering this, it’s nearly impossible to forecast exactly what will happen in the near future in terms of the real estate market in Washington and other states across the country.
 But with interest rates as low as they are right now, buyers may have plenty of incentive to get into the market today to take advantage of these lower rates.

-As of the middle of May 2020, the mortgage rate for a 30-year fixed-rate mortgage currently sits at 3.24%.
-That’s very close to the all-time low we recently saw just last month.
 Considering how low the interest rates for home sales are right now, buyers stand to save a great deal of money on their mortgages.
-The opportunity to lock in at a very low rate may encourage buyers to get into the Washington State real estate market today, despite the hurdles that the COVID-19 pandemic may be causing.
+The opportunity to lock in at a very low rate may encourage buyers to get into the Washington State housing market today, despite the hurdles that the COVID-19 pandemic may be causing.

 The real estate market in Washington has been very hot up to now.
-According to Zillow, home prices have increased 6.6% over the past 12 months.
+According to Redfin, home prices have increased 17.9% over the past 12 months.
 Right now, the average home price in Washington State is about $550,500.
 This price growth for single-family homes is most marked in big cities like Seattle.
 New construction is also up, adding more new listings to the existing homes, but higher demand is still outstripping supply.

-That said, it’s difficult to predict with great certainty and accuracy where home prices will be over the coming months given the fluidity of the COVID-19 pandemic.
+That said, it’s difficult to predict with great certainty and accuracy where the vast majority of home prices will be over the coming months given the fluidity of the COVID-19 pandemic.
 The National Association of REALTORS® expects higher price growth in Washington than in the U.S. in the next 12 months.
 Their price expectations are 1.4% also higher than a year ago.
 However, not everyone is as sure about how home prices in Washington will behave as the situation evolves.

 Hopefully, as the federal government continues to support the housing market, the economy continues to slowly open back up and the number of infections and deaths from the coronavirus decrease, the real estate market in Washington will remain strong and home sales will continue to move along at a clip.